lizardfs/documentation/source/adminguide/advanced_configuration.rst

 Trash directory
 ----------------

-Each file with a trashtime higher than zero will be present here.
-You can recover those files or delete files permanently.
+Each file with a 'trashtime' setting above zero will be present here.
+You can recover those files or delete them permanently.

 Recovering files from the trash
 -------------------------------